Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ### Author

-Ocuure is a full stack site based around business logic used to control a centrally-owned dataset and was developped by Florence Mezino, student at Code Institute for the Full Stack Software Development (March 2021 - March 2022).
+Basic Vits is a full stack site based around business logic used to control a centrally-owned dataset and was developped by Florence Mezino, student at Code Institute for the Full Stack Software Development (March 2021 - March 2022).
 See Github

 ### Got Feedback ?